Skip to Peer/Group information

 How is confidentiality maintained in Groups?

 Confidentiality in Support Groups is maintained using secure meeting links and enabling waiting rooms to control participant access.
-Participants are bound by mutual confidentiality clause within the group.
-Also, sessions are not recorded without explicit consent.
+Participants are bound by mutual confidentiality clause within the group. and sessions are not recorded without explicit consent.

 Are Group sessions done on video?

-Yes, all group sessions are conducted on video via Zoom.
 While participants are allowed to use pseudonyms - they need to be on video to make the most of the session.

-What is SoulUp's refund policy on groups?
+What is SoulUp's refund policy on Groups?

 1. After you have registered for the group and you'd like to opt out: